-- 31. An argument to support the requirement that all companies over a certain size should adhere to accounting standards is: - A. Larger companies have greater political and economic importance and this increases the demand for financial information about the entity by external users. - B. Larger companies can afford to pay for complex accounting systems and the experts necessary to design and maintain them. - C. The Conceptual Framework and accounting standards are designed for larger enterprises. - D. The Australian Securities and Investment Commission should only be responsible for large enterprises.
+31. An argument to support the requirement that all companies over a certain size should adhere to accounting standards is:

+A. Larger companies have greater political and economic importance and this increases the demand for financial information about the entity by external users.

+- B. Larger companies can afford to pay for complex accounting systems and the experts necessary to design and maintain them. - C. The conceptual framework and accounting standards are designed for larger enterprises. - D. The Australian Securities and Investment Commission should be responsible only for large enterprises.